sviluppomania/qtranslate-separate-comments/readme.txt

 	1. This is the notification message when a comment's language has either not been set-up or that language is currently disabled.

 == Changelog ==

+= 1.2.2 =
+Tested with WordPress 3.9 and everything works fine.
+Note that the current version of qTranslate(2.5.39) however breaks my test site with a fatal error.

 = 1.2.1 =
 Changed the tested up to version to 3.5.1.
 Changed stable tag from trunk to tag number.